About Hillsdale

-Hillsdale is a city in Laramie County, Wyoming.
+Hillsdale is an unincorporated community in Laramie County, Wyoming.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Key landmarks in Hillsdale include the Hillsdale Community Center, which is a hub for local events and gatherings, and the nearby Crow Creek, which offers recreational opportunities for Everyone.
 The town is also close to the historic Oregon Trail, a significant route for westward expansion in the 19th century, highlighting its historical importance in American history.
 Economically, Hillsdale is part of a larger agricultural region, with many residents engaged in farming and ranching.
 The town’s proximity to Cheyenne provides additional economic opportunities, as residents often commute for work.
 The local government operates on a modest budget, with the 2022 budget reported at approximately $150,000, reflecting the town's small size and community-oriented focus.